MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 ## Set up phone numbers

-How you set up phone numbers depends on whether you are setting up numbers for new users, or moving existing numbers from either Microsoft Calling Plans or Direct Routing.
+How you set up phone numbers depends on whether you're setting up numbers for new users, or moving existing numbers from either Microsoft Calling Plans or Direct Routing.

 - If you need to acquire phone numbers for new users, see [Acquire numbers for new Teams users](#acquire-numbers-for-new-teams-users).